loadsys/CakePHP-Shell-Scripts/README.md

 ### bin/add-cakephp-version and bin/symlink-cake-core ###
 The first script automates the process of fetching and preparing local copies of the CakePHP core project.

 The second automates the Loadsys standard practice of not including Cake core files in the repo and instead symlinking to a local Cake core.
+(Will eventually become moot as we move to composer.)